planetfederal/boundless-test-certs/README.md

     http://keystore-explorer.sourceforge.net/

-The generic default password for the encrypted XCA project and Java keystore files is **password**.
+The default password for the encrypted XCA project and Java keystore files is **password**.
 The certificate signing structure can be reviewed in `certs_hierarchy.png`.

-**WARNING**: These PKI components are just for testing and should _NOT_ be used in a production environment.
+**WARNING**: These components are just for testing and should _NOT_ be used in a production environment.

 *NOTE*: The `.[crt|pem]` choice for files (below) is because some applications